BNasmith/PTForsyth/PTFWorkofChrist.md

 veil with the most precious blood that ever flowed in human veins.

+---

 We are in a time when a spirituality without positive content seems attractive to many minds.
-And the numbers may grow of those favouring
+And the numbers may grow of those favouring [vii]{.pagenum}

-PREFACE vii

 an undogmatic Christianity which is without apostolic or evangelical substance, but cultivates a certain emulsion of sympathetic mysticism, intuitional belief, and benevolent action.
-Among lay minds of a devout and social but impatiently practical habit, this is not unlikely to spread ; and particularly among those whose public in- terests get the upper hand of ethical and historical insight and denude their religion of most of the reflection it demands.
+Among lay minds of a devout and social but impatiently practical habit, this is not unlikely to spread; and particularly among those whose public interests get the upper hand of ethical and historical insight and denude their religion of most of the reflection it demands.

 Upon undogmatic, undenominational religion no Church can live.
 With mere spirituality the
-Church has not much directly to do ; it is but a subjective thing ; and its favour with many may be but another phase of the uncompre- hending popular reverence (not to say supersti- tion) for the recluse religionist, the mysterious ecstatic, and the ascetic pietist.
-What Christian faith and the Christian Church have to do with is holy spirituality the spirituality of the Holy Spirit of our Redemption.
-The Christian reve- lation is not " God is a spirit," nor is it " God is love."
+Church has not much directly to do; it is but a subjective thing; and its favour with many may be but another phase of the uncomprehending popular reverence (not to say superstition) for the recluse religionist, the mysterious ecstatic, and the ascetic pietist.
+What Christian faith and the Christian Church have to do with is *holy* spirituality the spirituality of the Holy Spirit of our Redemption.
+The Christian revelation is not "God is a spirit," nor is it "God is love."
 Each of these great words is now much used to discredit the more positive faith from whose midst John wrote them down.
-Herein is love, not in affection but in pro- pitiation (1 John iv.
+Herein is love, not in affection but in propitiation (1 John iv.
 10).
-Would Paul ever have written 1 -Cor. xiii. if it had been revealed
+Would Paul ever have written 1 Cor. xiii. if it had been revealed [viii]{.pagenum}

-viii PREFACE

 to him that it was going to be turned against
 Rom. iii.
 25?
-And what would his language have been to those who abused that chapter so ?
+And what would his language have been to those who abused that chapter so?
 Christian faith is neither spirituality nor charity.
-Its revelation is the holiness in judg- ment of the spiritual and loving God.
-Love if only divine as it is holy ; and spirituality is Christian only as it meets the conditions of
+Its revelation is the holiness in judgment of the spiritual and loving God.
+Love if only divine as it is holy; and spirituality is Christian only as it meets the conditions of
 Holy Love in the way the Cross did, as the crisis of holy judgment and holy grace.
-If the Cross is not simply a manner of religion but the object of our religion and the site of revelation, then it stands there above all to effect God's holiness, and not to concen-^ trate man's self-sacrifice.
+If the Cross is not simply a manner of religion but the object of our religion and the site of revelation, then it stands there above all to effect God's holiness, and not to concentrate man's self-sacrifice.
 And except in the
 Cross we have no guarantee for the supreme thing, the divine thing, in God, which is the changeless reality and irresistible sovereignty of His Holy Love.

-It is upon such faith alone, given by the Cross alone, that a Church can live upon the faith that founded it upon a positive New Testa- ment Gospel.
+It is upon such faith alone, given by the Cross alone, that a Church can live---upon the faith that founded it---upon a positive New Testament Gospel.
 Of that Gospel the Church is the trustee.
-And the Church betrays its trust and throws its life and its Lord away when it says, " Be beautifully spiritual and believe as you like," or " Do blessed good and think as you please."
+And the Church betrays its trust and throws its life and its Lord away when it says, "Be beautifully spiritual and believe as you like," or "Do blessed good and think as you please."

-PREFACE ix
+[ix]{.pagenum}
 There is a timely saying of that searching
-Christian genius Kierkegaard the great and melancholy Dane in whom Hamlet was mastered by Christ :
+Christian genius Kierkegaard---the great and melancholy Dane in whom Hamlet was mastered by Christ:

-" For long the tactics have been : use every means to move as many as you can to move everybody if possible to enter Christianity.
+"For long the tactics have been: use every means to move as many as you can---to move everybody if possible to enter Christianity.
-Do not be too curious whether what they enter is Christianity.
+Do not be too curious whether what they enter
+*is* Christianity.
 My tactics have been, with
-God's help, to use every means to make it clear what the demand of Christianity really is if not one entered it."
+God's help, to use every means to make it clear what the demand of Christianity really is---if not one entered it."

-The statement is extreme ; but that way lies the Church's salvation in its anti-Nicene rela- tion to the world, its pre-Constantinian, non- established, relation to the world, and devotion to the Word.
+The statement is extreme; but that way lies the Church's salvation in its anti-Nicene relation to the world, its pre-Constantinian, non-established, relation to the world, and devotion to the Word.
 Society is hopeless except for the Church.
 And the Church has nothing to live on but the Cross that faces and overcomes the